 In the US, we eat our meals in a hurry.
-In fact, we only get a 30 minutes break from work.
+In fact, we only get a 30-minute break from work.
 In France, we get 1 to 1h30 minutes of lunch break.
 We take our time to savor our meals and socialize.
 Meals are a social pastime.

 - Let’s take a walk

-When I lived in the US, I had to drive everywhere because of the long distances; I had to take the car to go to my bank, the post office, work.
-In France, businesses such as a bank is close enough to walk to it.
-There is a post office, a bakery, a convenient store in all the towns and it’s all in walking distance.
+When I lived in the US, I had to drive everywhere because of the long distances; I had to take the car to go to my bank, the post office, and work.
+In France, businesses such as a bank are close enough to walk to it.
+There is a post office, a bakery, and a convenience store in all the towns and it’s all within walking distance.

-In the US, we even stay in our car to get our mail?!!
+Sadly in the US, we even stay in our car to get our mail…

 Northern France vs. Southern France

 I realize how lucky I was to have been brought up in 2 different rich cultures.
-I was brought up eating baguette, butter and jam for breakfast and pasta with healthy tomato sauce at lunchtime!
-Without even knowing it nor trying it, I ate a balanced healthy diet my entire life!
+I was brought up eating baguette, butter, and jam for breakfast and pasta with healthy tomato sauce at lunchtime!
+Without even knowing it or trying it, I ate a balanced healthy diet my entire life!

-Food is sacred in France but so it is in Italy, Spain and most European countries.
+Food is sacred in France but so it is in Italy, Spain, and most European countries.
 For instance, in Italy, shops even shut down at lunchtime for long hours and people go home to take naps!
-Thanks to their traditional cultural heritage, the French stay slim without even worrying about it nor depriving themselves of food.
+Thanks to their traditional cultural heritage, the French stay slim without even worrying about it or depriving themselves of food.

-Nevertheless, France is now fighting against obesity which is a growing health issue due to a more sedentary lifestyle, unhealthy snacks, more prepared foods and fast foods.
-The French government took preventive actions: it banned snacks and sodas vending machines in public schools, it taxed food companies that don’t encourage good eating habits, stopping TV and food printing ads promoting unhealthy products.
+Nevertheless, France is now fighting against obesity which is a growing health issue due to a more sedentary lifestyle, unhealthy snacks, more prepared foods, and fast foods.
+The French government took preventive actions: it banned snacks and soda vending machines in public schools, taxed food companies that don’t encourage good eating habits, and stopped TV and food printing ads promoting unhealthy products.

-I am curious to know your thoughts about the subject and if you any questions, please don’t hesitate to ask leaving a comment below.
+I am curious to know your thoughts about the subject and if you have any questions, please don’t hesitate to ask by leaving a comment below.